bash-bastion/bash-object/README.md

 ```

 ## TODO
-- error on invalid references (`type=object` in virtual object metadata, when it is referencing an array)
 - ensure error (for set primarily) if the virtual object references a variable that does not exist
-- use ${param@A} on newer bash instead of declare -p
 - error if set in array out of bounds?